 Socrates: How do you get to know these things?

 Socrates: Is it fair to say that you learn these things at school through discussions and lessons.

-Socrates: So, if the purpose of education is to learn how to live a good life, would you agree that gaining qualification is not sufficient to meet that end?
+Socrates: So, if the purpose of education is to learn how to live a good life, would you agree that gaining a qualification is not sufficient to meet that end?

 Student: I don’t understand.

 Socrates: The qualification allows you to get higher qualifications in order to get a highly paid job.
-Be we have agreed that a highly paid job is insufficient for living a good life.
+But we have agreed that a highly paid job is insufficient for living a good life.
 You need more, right?